-The Cambridge Chamber Ensemble (CCE) mission is threefold : to present lesser known operatic gems that deserve to be widely heard; to make these gems easily accessible to the entire community through reasonable pricing; and to engage both emerging artists and established performers to foster a communal musical experience for cast and audiences.
+The Cambridge Chamber Ensemble’s mission: The Cambridge Chamber Ensemble’s mission: to present lesser-known operatic gems that deserve to be widely heard; to educate a wide range of people to the beauty and emotional richness of great operatic works at reasonable prices; to cast a wide net in engaging an ethnically diverse and gendered ensemble of singers, directors, and crew; and to engage both emerging artists and established performers to foster a communal musical experience for cast and audiences.

 As we grow, CCE plans to produce 1 – 2 operas a year focusing on lesser-known excellent pieces, seeking out great works by women and minority composers.
 We are developing an outreach program for senior residences and nursing homes where we will present shorter pieces for the enjoyment of people with limited ability and means to travel for entertainment.
 Our Director Martha saw this need when her mother was in a nursing home and lamented the lack of artistic stimulation in that confined environment.

 During the pandemic year of 2020-2021 CCE produced a virtual opera, Richard Wagner's early masterpiece "Forbidden Love" (Das Liebesverbot), in English.
 "Forbidden Love" is available on YouTube for free viewing.
 In November 2021 we produced a live "Savitri", Gustav Holst's ravishing chamber opera based on a tale from the ancient Indian saga Mahabarata.
 "Savitri" is a tale of a woman whose wisdom, compassion, and strength saves her husband from death.